2022 U.S. swimming world championships trials results

-Top eight results from the 2022 USA Swimming International Team Trials, where the top two in most events make the world championships team …
+Top eight results from the 2022 USA Swimming International Team Trials, where the top two in most events make the world championships team (roster here) …

 Women’s 100m Freestyle